pingpongdoctor/capstone-backend/README.md

 Change the values of user and password variables so that they matches with your SQL app's username and password.

-Run the below commands to use migration file and seed file to form the SQL table
+Run the below commands to use migration file and seed file to form the SQL tables.

 ```bash
   npx knex migration:latest